junxit/us-congress-bills-116/bill.md

 ## § 7.
 External review of ethical, legal, environmental, and societal issues

-- **(a)** *In general* Not later than 12 months after the date of enactment of this Act, the Director of the National Science Foundation shall enter into an agreement with the National Academies to convene a workshop to review the ethical, legal, environmental, and other appropriate societal issues related to engineering biology research and development.
-The goals of the workshop shall be to—
+- **(a)** *In general* Not later than 6 months after the date of enactment of this Act, the Director of the National Science Foundation shall enter into an agreement with the National Academies of Sciences, Engineering, and Medicine to conduct a review, and make recommendations with respect to, the ethical, legal, environmental, and other appropriate societal issues related to engineering biology research and development.
+The review shall include—
-  - **(1)** assess the current research on such issues;
+  - **(1)** an assessment of the current research on such issues;
-  - **(2)** evaluate the research gaps relating to such issues; and
+  - **(2)** a description of the research gaps relating to such issues;
-  - **(3)** provide recommendations on how the Initiative can address the research needs identified.
+  - **(3)** recommendations on how the Initiative can address the research needs identified pursuant to paragraph (2); and
+  - **(4)** recommendations on how engineering biology researchers can best incorporate considerations of ethical, legal, environmental, and other societal issues into the development of research proposals and the conduct of research.
-- **(b)** *Report to congress* Not later than 2 years after the date of enactment of this Act, the Director of the National Science Foundation shall transmit to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a summary report containing the findings of the workshop convened under this section.
+- **(b)** *Report to Congress* The agreement entered into under subsection (a) shall require the National Academy of Sciences, Engineering, and Medicine to, not later than 2 years after the date of the enactment of this Act—
+  - **(1)** submit to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report containing the findings and recommendations of the review conducted under subsection (a); and
+  - **(2)** make a copy of such report available on a publicly accessible website.

 ## § 8.
 Agency activities

 - **(a)** *National Science Foundation* As part of the Initiative, the National Science Foundation shall—
   - **(1)** support basic research in engineering biology through individual grants and through interdisciplinary research centers;
   - **(2)** support research on the environmental, legal, and social implications of engineering biology;
-  - **(3)** provide support for research instrumentation for engineering biology disciplines, including support for research, development, optimization and validation of novel technologies to enable the dynamic study of molecular processes in situ; and
+  - **(3)** provide support for research instrumentation for engineering biology disciplines, including support for research, development, optimization and validation of novel technologies to enable the dynamic study of molecular processes in situ;
+  - **(4)** support curriculum development and research experiences for secondary, undergraduate, and graduate students in engineering biology and biomanufacturing; and
-  - **(4)** award grants, on a competitive basis, to enable institutions to support graduate students and postdoctoral fellows who perform some of their engineering biology research in an industry setting.
+  - **(5)** award grants, on a competitive basis, to enable institutions to support graduate students and postdoctoral fellows who perform some of their engineering biology research in an industry setting.
 - **(b)** *Department of Commerce* As part of the Initiative, the Director of the National Institute of Standards and Technology shall—
   - **(1)** establish a bioscience research program to advance the development of standard reference materials and measurements and to create new data tools, techniques, and processes necessary to advance engineering biology and biomanufacturing;
   - **(2)** provide access to user facilities with advanced or unique equipment, services, materials, and other resources to industry, institutions of higher education, nonprofit organizations, and government agencies to perform research and testing; and
   - **(3)** provide technical expertise to inform the potential development of guidelines or safeguards for new products, processes, and systems of engineering biology.
 - **(c)** *Department of Energy* As part of the Initiative, the Secretary of Energy shall—
-  - **(1)** conduct and support basic research, development, demonstration, and commercial application activities in engineering biology, including in the areas of synthetic biology, advanced biofuel development, biobased materials, and environmental remediation;
+  - **(1)** conduct and support research, development, demonstration, and commercial application activities in engineering biology, including in the areas of synthetic biology, advanced biofuel development, biobased materials, and environmental remediation;
-  - **(2)** support the development, optimization, and validation of novel, scalable tools and technologies to enable the dynamic study of molecular processes in situ; and
+  - **(2)** support the development, optimization and validation of novel, scalable tools and technologies to enable the dynamic study of molecular processes in situ; and
   - **(3)** provide access to user facilities with advanced or unique equipment, services, materials, and other resources, as appropriate, to industry, institutions of higher education, nonprofit organizations, and government agencies to perform research and testing.
 - **(d)** *National Aeronautics and Space Administration* As part of the Initiative, the National Aeronautics and Space Administration shall—
   - **(1)** conduct and support basic and applied research in engineering biology, including in synthetic biology, and related to Earth and space sciences, aeronautics, space technology, and space exploration and experimentation, consistent with the priorities established in the National Academies’ decadal surveys; and